"Help! How can I recover my data from external hard disk?"

 Finding it too tough to use commands?
 Don’t worry, if you are not familiar with the commands, your files and data are still recoverable.

-Here we have a software recommendation, the external hard drive data recovery tool AOMEI Data Recovery for Windows.
+Here we have a software recommendation, the external hard drive data recovery tool MyRecover.
 With its simple interface and operation steps, users can utilize it effortlessly even if they are not tech-savvy.

 Realize data recovery from an external hard drive easily.

-- Support over 200 different forms of data recovery.
+- Support over 200 different forms of data recovery, including photos, videos, office files, zip files, etc.

 - Data will be recovered in its original format/filename/path.

-- Even beginners with no data recovery experience will find it simple to use.
+- Even beginners with no data recovery experience will find it simple to use as well.

 - Compatible with Windows 11/10/8/7 SP1.

 Step 1.
-Launch AOMEI Data Recovery for Windows > connect your external hard disk to the computer > select the partition that has lost files > Start Scan.
+Launch MyRecover > connect your external hard disk to the computer > select the partition that has lost files > Start Scan.

 Step 2.
 While scanning, you could directly recover what is detected or wait for the whole scanning result.